If you are in crisis or need urgent help, call 000 immediately. You can find more information about crisis support services on this page.

 Where can I get more information?

-• For more information on the signs of overdose in different types of drugs, please see our page on ‘Information on alcohol and other drugs’ page by clicking here.
+• For more information on the signs of overdose in different types of drugs, please see our page on ‘Information on alcohol and other drugs’ page.

 • Click here to read more information about overdose on prescription and over-the-counter medications.